🔗

 What is URL encoding?

-URL encoding converts special characters like spaces, &, /, ? into %XX format.
-A space becomes %20, & becomes %26.
-This ensures URLs work correctly across all browsers and servers.
+URL encoding (percent encoding) converts special characters into a % followed by two hex digits.
+For example, a space becomes %20, & becomes %26.
+This ensures URLs remain valid across all browsers and servers.

 What is RFC 3986 encoding?

-RFC 3986 is stricter than encodeURIComponent — it also encodes !, ', (, ), * characters.
-Use it for OAuth signatures, HMAC signing, and security-sensitive API authentication.
+RFC 3986 is stricter than encodeURIComponent — it also encodes !, ', (, ), and * which encodeURIComponent leaves unencoded.
+Use RFC 3986 for OAuth signatures, API authentication headers, and security-sensitive contexts.